Good morning, Morgan.

 (That has more of an effect in person, I realize)

 Graphics-wise, we’ve got an absolute beauty on our hands.
-Take a look at some of the scenes you can expect to see in the world of Prey:

 The art style of the characters is a bit cartoonish, with many of their facial features being particularly exaggerated.
 I personally find that this makes it harder to distinguish who is trustworthy and who is not.
 Nearly everyone ends up looking a bit more sinister as a result.
 It’s not quite an episode of the Loony Tunes, but it’s certainly distinguishable.